Red and Brown lentils

 For a fraction of what it costs to buy sprouts at the store, you can grow your own.
 Here’s how:

 To make a quart of sprouts: simply put 1/2 cup of any seed or one cup of any bean mentioned above in an empty, clean, wide mouth quart jar.
 Cover them with water.
-Attach the gauze pad to the top of the jar with a rubber band.
+Screw on special sprouting lid or attach a gauze pad to the top of the jar with a rubber band.
 Drain the water.
 Rinse the seeds twice daily for 2-4 days.
 (Give the rinse water to house or garden plants.)
 Keep the jars in a dark place, such as underneath the sink or in a kitchen cabinet.
 Red lentils sprout tails 1/8-1/2 inch long.
 Other seed and bean sprouts have longer tails: 1/2-1 1/2 inches long.

 Alfalfa, radish, clover, and wheat sprouts will turn green if you leave them in the sunlight for an hour after sprouting.
 Store sprouts in the refrigerate for a few days in their sprouting jars with the gauze pad on top.
 Sprouts are delicious in sandwiches.
 Garnish or mix them into any salad.